-- OCP's may designate areas where temporary uses may be permitted. - A form of temporary zoning. - The permit may include a variety of conditions regarding the permitted use. - TUP's may be issued for up to 3 years and a landowner may apply to renew the permit once. - Notice to neighbours is required before a decision is made.
+- OCP's may designate areas where the permitted.
+A form of temporary zoning.
+The permit may include a variety of conditions, regarding the permitted use.
+TUP's may be issued for up to 3 years and a landowner may apply to renew the permit once.

+Notice to peigrbbours is

+- once.

+Notice to neighbours is required before a decision is made.

+See s.
+921 of the Local Government Act
-Development Permit Areas

-OCP may designate certain areas as Development Permit Areas (DPA's) for specific purposes

-- Allows for an extra level of attention before development occurs - Justification must be stated - Must include guidelines for the permits that will be issued.
+Development Permit Areas OCP may designate certain areas as Development Permit Areas (DPA's) for specific purposes Allows for an extra level of attention before development occurs Justification must be stated Must include guidelines for the permits that will be issued.
+See s.
+919-920 of the Local Government Act